pgrimaud/actions/shopify/README.md

 ### Optional Arguments

 The optionnal argument you can add to improve theme deployment.
-Optionnal args are available on [Themekit help](https://shopify.github.io/themekit/configuration/#flags).
+Optionnal args are available on [Theme Kit help](https://shopify.github.io/themekit/configuration/#flags).

 #### Examples